Tak Bai district

-Tak Bai (ตากใบ, [tàːk bāj] Malay: Taba) is a district (amphoe) in the southeastern part of Narathiwat province, southern Thailand.
+Tak Bai (ตากใบ, [tàːk bāj] Malay: Tabal) is a district (amphoe) in the southeastern part of Narathiwat province, southern Thailand.

 History

 When the United Kingdom and Siam (Thailand) signed the Anglo-Siamese Treaty of 1909, they agreed to use the Kolok River (Sungai Golok) near Wat Chonthara Singhe (วัดชลธาราสิงเห) as the boundary between British Malaya and Siam due to the culture and arts inside the temple.
 Before, the area was part of the Mueang Kelantan.

 The district was officially created on 12 August 1909.

 On 25 October 2004 at least 85 demonstrators died after a brutal police action in the so-called Tak Bai Incident.

 Geography

 Neighboring districts are (from the southwest clockwise): Su-ngai Kolok, Su-ngai Padi, Cho-airong, Mueang Narathiwat of Narathiwat Province, and the Gulf of Thailand.
-To the southeast is the state Kelantan of Malaysia.
+To the southeast is the Tumpat District in state Kelantan of Malaysia.

-The boundary crossing is at Pengkalan Kubur (Malaysia) and Taba (Thailand).
+The boundary crossing is at Pengkalan Kubur (Malaysia) and Tak Bai (Thailand).